by KD Miller

 “When I was young, I overheard my father yelling at my Grandpa Alex in the kitchen.
 My father was questioning what became of his brother’s journals.
 Grandpa Alex said that he burnt the books after the disappearance.”

 There was a deep pause, as Catrina turned to face Frank who had been sitting on his plaid armchair beside the fire.

 “Boys,” Frank called out with a sigh.
 “Catrina’s grandfather is still alive and living at the nearby St. Paul’s Hospital.
-A few years ago, a tornado cut through Sherwood destroying homes and killing many people.
+A few years ago, a terrible ice storm cut through Sherwood destroying homes and killing many people.
 Grandpa Alex was extremely lucky to have lived, but unfortunately, he tripped over his feet and tumbled down the basement stairs.
 He landed on his back, and thankfully not his neck, but his memory vanished.
 His head must have bashed against the steps on the tumble down.
 He doesn’t remember who he is, his long-departed wife, children, or grandchildren-“

 The twins gasped at the thought of having a great-grandfather.
 Francis looked amused.
 They started chattering.